chijiaodaxie/learngit/readme.txt

 Git is a distribution version control system
 Git is free software

-can you been seen in the yuancheng
+can you been seen in the box!